Home > Business > Commercial > Best practices and mistakes to avoid in managing customer disputes

 • late payment by the customer;

-• delivered product contested by the customer for non-conformity;
+• product delivered contested by the customer for non-conformity ;

-Four steps to successfully managing a dispute
+Four steps to managing a dispute

-Implement an effective procedure
+Putting in place an effective procedure

 5. the introduction of a clear escalation procedure, enabling employees to know how much room they have for negotiation or to identify the right contact person to respond to the dispute.